-Work-Based Learning Plan
+Work-Based Learning Personalized Learning Plan

-Student Name: Placement Date: Placement Site: WBL Coordinator: List the 2 (or more) courses the state of th tudent has completed within their Program of Study: 3.
-4. Name of Elective Focus or CTE Pr rogram of Study: Worker's Compensation plan.
-In i nce, he/she must be covered by the employer's nstances where Worker's Compensation is not ly evidence of a personal accident insurance policy. og and the Work-Based Learning Agreement must be kept on file /BL placements as required by Tennessee Child Labor Law and n's WBL Policy Guide.
+Student Name: Placement Date: Placement Site: WBL Coordinator: List the 2 (or more) courses 1 2 the student has completed within their Program of Study: 3 4 Name of Elective Focus or Course Code: CTE Program of Study: Verification of Worker's Co If the student is in a PAID e Worker's Compensation pla mpensation: YesNo xperience, he/she must be covered by the employer's an.
+In instances where Worker's Compensation is not I supply evidence of a personal accident insurance policy. both at the work site and at the schoo aining Log and the Work-Based Learning Agreement must be kept on file I for all WBL placements as required by Tennessee Child Labor Law and consistent with the Department of Education's WBL Policy Guide.